 The Chair of the Undergraduate Council or faculty designee shall report actions of the Undergraduate Council to the Executive Council.
 The report shall include the agenda and a summary of substantive actions taken.
 The report and the minutes of the Undergraduate Council meetings will be distributed or made available electronically to all senators at least five business days prior to the next Faculty Senate meeting.
 Implementation of actions taken by the Undergraduate Council occurs after approval of the report first by the Executive Council and then by the Faculty Senate.
-The report may be approved in whole or in part by either the Executive Council or the full Faculty Senate, allowing for any particular curricular or academic policy change to be sent back to the Undergraduate Council for revision and resubmission as part of the report/minutes of a future meeting.
+The report may be approved in whole or in part -, allowing for any particular curricular or academic policy change to be sent back to the Undergraduate Council for revision and resubmission as part of the report/minutes of a future meeting.
 In such cases, the Faculty Senate President will communicate specific concerns to the Chair of the Undergraduate Council.